kubernetes/kubernetes/docs/devel/kubemark-guide.md

 To run standard e2e test on your Kubemark cluster created in the previous step you execute `test/kubemark/run-e2e-tests.sh` script.
 It will configure ginkgo to use Kubemark cluster instead of something else and start an e2e test.
 This script should not need any changes to work on other cloud providers.

-By default (if nothig will be passed to it) the script will run a Density '30 test.
+By default (if nothing will be passed to it) the script will run a Density '30 test.
 If you want to run a different e2e test you just need to provide flags you want to be passed to `hack/ginkgo-e2e.sh` script, e.g. `--ginkgo.focus="Load"` to run the Load test.

+By default, at the end of each test, it will delete namespaces and everything under it (e.g. events, replication controllers) on Kubemark master, which takes a lot of time.
+Such work aren't needed in most cases: if you delete your Kubemark cluster after running `run-e2e-tests.sh`;
+you don't care about namespace deletion performance, specifically related to etcd; etc.
+There is a flag that enables you to avoid namespace deletion: `--delete-namespace=false`.
+Adding the flag should let you see in logs: `Found DeleteNamespace=false, skipping namespace deletion!`

 ### Monitoring test execution and debugging problems